steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 amdclang++ -print-file-name=libclang_rt.asan-x86_64.so
 ```

-It is also recommended to set the environment variable `HIP_ENABLE_DEFERRED_LOADING=0` before debugging HIP applications.
+You should also set the environment variable `HIP_ENABLE_DEFERRED_LOADING=0` before debugging HIP applications.

 After starting `rocgdb` breakpoints can be set on the ASan runtime error reporting entry points of interest.
 For example, if an ASan error report includes